8) Find Good News and Hope

 Pakistan puts unemployed to work planting trees, as part of its 10 Billion Tree Tsunami program, from Thomson Reuters Foundation

-Progress with Spread of the Virus
+Progress with Spread of the Virus (as of October 13th)

 To search information for your country, use this URL: